jamesdoh0109/jamesdoh0109/README.md

 # Hi there! :wave:
 Welcome to my GitHub!
-My name is **James Doh**, and I'm a rising senior at the University of Pennsylvania, studying Computer Science with a concentration in AI.
+My name is **James Doh**, and I'm a senior at the University of Pennsylvania, studying Computer Science with a concentration in AI.
 My interest lies in NLP, systems programming, and full-stack web development.
 Check out more on [my website](https://jamesdoh.dev)!

 ```js
 const james = {